Research Topics

 CG Agent Interaction

-Our lab has a fully integrated original CG-agent system that integrates speech recognition, synthesis, and dialogue technologies with CG agent rendering engine.
+While conversation technologies have emerged to give users more chances to speak to machines, most people still feel strange talking to a machine, and conversations never feel truly “human-like.”
+Our lab has a fully integrated original CG-agent system that combines speech recognition, synthesis, and dialogue technologies with a CG agent rendering engine.
 We conduct wide-ranging research from autonomous CG agents serving as AI front-ends to CG avatars operated by humans.

 In particular, we aim to eliminate discomfort in dialogues with CG agents, enabling effortless, human-like conversations.